Blood in Stool: Top Causes & Effective Treatments You Need To Know

 How Common is Blood in Stool or Bloody Stool?

-Blood in stool, also known as bloody stool, rectal bleeding, and GI bleeding, is a common symptom of various gastrointestinal issues.
+Blood in stool is also known as bloody stool, rectal bleeding, and GI bleeding.
+It is a common symptom of various gastrointestinal issues.
 Occasional traces and minor rectal bleeding may indicate minor causes like constipation, and anal fissure.
-Persistent or significant blood in the stool often signals more serious GI conditions such as hemorrhoids, inflammatory bowel disease (IBD), peptic ulcer disease, and colon cancer that require prompt medical evaluation like a rectal examination to determine the cause of rectal bleeding.

 Common Symptoms of Blood in Stool